 3. Using alcohol to avoid family and relationship conflicts

-Talk to someone you feel less judged by and plan on visiting the detox center near you to aid in drug withdrawal.
+Talk to someone you feel comfortable with and plan on visiting the rehab center near you to help alcohol withdrawals.

 Due to its brain-altering effects, alcohol is widely abused.
 Its dependence comes easy since it is more socially acceptable compared to other drugs.

 According to the National Institute on Drug Abuse (NIDA), substance dependence is defined as a condition characterized by a strong craving for alcohol and continued use despite obvious harm.
 At this point, you have lost the ability to stop drinking.